Aspire TV (American TV network): History

 As part of its arrangement to acquire a minority interest in NBCUniversal, Comcast Corporation committed to carry several minority-owned channels.
 The arrangement followed pressure led by Maxine Waters in congressional hearings.
 In April 2011, Comcast solicited proposals for minority-owned networks.
 In February 2012, Comcast announced distribution arrangements for four networks, including Aspire.
-The four announced networks and six forthcoming stations are being chosen from among an excess of 100 proposals to begin airing by 2020.
+The four announced networks and six forthcoming stations were chosen from among an excess of 100 proposals to begin airing by 2020.